indigolemon/ruby_switch/README.md

 	DEFAULT_GEM_HOME=$GEM_HOME
 	# Now add default Gem Home to Path
 	PATH=$DEFAULT_PATH:$GEM_HOME/bin

+NOTE: If you use Ubuntu, the above needs to be added at the bottom of your `.bashrc` to function correctly. `PATH` seems to be overwritten if tweaked in `.bash_profile`.

 Next, you will need to create the relevant directory to hold the switching scripts.
 Assuming you are within this repository, run the following command: